Evapotranspiration Calculator

 Evapotranspiration Estimate

 Evapotranspiration (ET) is the combined water loss from soil evaporation and plant transpiration.
-It tells you how much water your plants and soil are losing to the atmosphere each day — and therefore how much you need to replace through irrigation or rainfall.
+It tells you how much water your plants and soil lose to the atmosphere each day, and therefore how much has to come back through irrigation or rainfall.

 Reference ET (ET₀) is calculated for a reference grass crop under ideal conditions.
 Actual crop ET is then estimated by multiplying ET₀ by a crop coefficient (Kc) that varies by plant type and growth stage.